Grief consumes loved ones of New York apartment fire victims

 The soldier home for Christmas

 Soldier Emmanuel Mensah, 28, is believed to be among the dead, his father Kwabena Mensah told CNN.
-But authorities have not confirmed whether the son died in the blaze.

 "I heard that he was trying to help people out.
 He brought people outside.
-He came, went back again, and I think on the third time he couldn't find his way out," Kwabena Mensah said.
+He came, went back again, and I think on the third time he couldn't find his way out," his father said.

-Emmanuel is a 28-year-old Army soldier stationed in Virginia.
+Emmanuel Mensah was stationed in Virginia.
 His father said he was home for Christmas -- his first trip home since he enlisted a year ago.

 'People were screaming'